History of the Jews in the Byzantine Empire

-The history of the Jews in the Byzantine Empire has been well recorded and preserved.
+Jews were numerous and had significant roles throughout the history of the Byzantine Empire.

 Background and legal standing

-After the decline of the Greek-speaking Hellenistic Judaism in ancient times, the use of the Greek language and the integration of the Greek culture into Judaism continued to be an integral part of the life in Jewish communities in the Byzantine Empire.
-The legal standing of the Jews of the Byzantine Empire was unique during the entire history of the Empire; they did not belong to the Christian Eastern Orthodox faith, which was the state religion, nor were they—in most circumstances—grouped together with heretics and pagans.
-They were placed in a legal position somewhere between the two worlds.
-The place along the spectrum of social freedom in which Byzantine Jews found themselves varied somewhat—though far from drastically—with time, and depended largely on three factors: the theological desire of the state to maintain the Jews as a living testament to the victory of Christianity, the desire of the state to strengthen its control, and the ability of centralized rule from Constantinople to enforce its legislation.
+After the decline of the Greek-speaking Hellenistic Judaism in ancient times, the use of the Greek language and the integration of Greek culture into Judaism continued to be an integral part of life in Jewish communities in the Byzantine Empire.
+The legal standing of the Jews of the Byzantine Empire was unique throughout the empire’s history.
+They did not belong to the Christian Eastern Orthodox faith, which was the state church of the Byzantine Empire, nor were they, in most circumstances, grouped together with heretics and pagans.
+They were placed in a legal position somewhere between the two.

+The place along the spectrum of social freedom in which Byzantine Jews found themselves varied somewhat, though far from drastically, over time.
+This status was shaped largely by three factors: the theological aim of the state to preserve Jews as a living testament to Christianity's triumph; the need to maintain state control; and the effectiveness of central rule from Constantinople in enforcing legislation.

+Some Jewish communities along the Balkan frontier—particularly in Illyricum, Thrace, and Moesia—appear to have maintained distinct regional identities, shaped by local Hellenistic traditions and frontier administrative structures.
+These peripheral communities, while part of the Byzantine legal framework, often operated in relative isolation from the empire’s Jewish centers such as Thessaloniki or Constantinople, and may have retained older liturgical or linguistic customs.

 Foundations of the legal position of Jews: 330–404

-In 212, Caracalla bestowed citizenship on all the residents of the Roman Empire, including the Jews.
-This granted Jews legal equality to all other citizens, and formed the foundation of their legal status in Byzantium following the founding of Constantinople in 330.
+In the Constitutio Antoniniana of 212, Caracalla bestowed citizenship on all residents including Jews of the Roman Empire, of which the Byzantine Empire is a continuation.
+This granted Jews legal equality to other citizens, and formed the foundation of their legal status in Byzantium following the founding of Constantinople in 330.
 Indeed, Jews enjoyed the right to practice their faith under the rule of the Byzantines, as long as they paid the Fiscus Judaicus.
 For example, circumcision, which was considered mutilation and therefore punishable by death if performed on a non-Jewish child, and by exile if performed on a non-Jewish adult, was legally permitted within Jewish religious practices.
-Byzantine law recognized synagogues as places of worship, which could not be arbitrarily molested, Jewish courts had the force of law in civil cases, and Jews could not be forced to violate Shabbat and their festivals.
+Byzantine law recognized synagogues as places of worship, which could not be arbitrarily molested.
+Jewish courts had the force of law in civil cases, and Jews could not be forced to violate Shabbat and their festivals.

 Since the year 390 nearly all of the territory of present-day Israel came under Byzantine suzerainty.
-The area was divided into the following provinces: Palestina Prima, Palestina Secunda and Palestina Tertia.
+The area was divided into the provinces of Palestina Prima, Palestina Secunda, and Palestina Tertia.
 These provinces were part of the Diocese of the East.